tamsanh/pads/README.txt

 	Once these two lines have been changed, upload the code to their respective Arduinos.

 	The Arduinos will read data from the Analog Pin 0, and will send that information to the server.
 The server is the one that manipulates the analog data.

+	Before Uploading to the Arduino, be sure to turn off the ProcessingServer, and turn it back on after the Upoading is completed.
+Leaving it on will cause problems with the ARduino compilation.

 ### 5. Connect Arduinos to router
 	Once the Arduinos have each been reprogrammed with a unique id (the `Y` in step 4), they can be attached to the router using Ethernet cables.